TropicSapling/ChestShop-3/README.md

 ChestShop is an awesome plugin for managing your server's economy.
 By using chests and signs, you can effectively create your own market!

-This fork is my attempt at adding refunding & possibly some other features.
+This fork is my attempt at adding refunding & updating to the latest stable Minecraft version.

 TODO
 --------------------------------